 Free energy solar power radio diy https://www.youtube.com/watch?v=XtP7g...

-is a easy project to convert an old battery operated radio in a solar powered radio that you can call free energy because it uses no batteries and it operates when is sun and with the help of solar panel converting the solar power in dc electric power.This video was filmed in eastern europe Romania and i will like to thank to youtuber victo`s channel https://www.youtube.com/watch?v=HVJ1z... and i did put her video in this solar energy radio i hope she will be alright with it thanks.
-Going back to our free energy project you will need 6v 1w solar panel and an 9v or less radio and you are set in any location you can hear local am/fm radio battery free.
+is an easy project to convert an old battery operated the radio in a solar powered radio that you can call free energy because it uses no batteries and it operates when is sun and with the help of solar panel converting the solar power in dc electric power.This video was filmed in eastern Europe Romania and i will like to thank youtuber victor's channel https://www.youtube.com/watch?v=HVJ1z... and i did put her video in this solar energy radio i hope she will be alright with it thanks.
+Going back to our free energy project you will need 6v 1w solar panel and a 9v or less radio and you are set in any location you can hear local am/FM radio battery free.
 Solar panels absorb the sunlight as a source of energy to generate electricity or heat.

 Step 1: How to Convert Your Radio to Solar